kanishkdudeja/mysql-php-pdo-wrapper/README.md

     * fields: This is an associative array used to denote the list of values for the fields used in the INSERT command.
 For example :- Array('city'=>'chicago', 'is_active'=>1) will translate to "INSERT INTO TABLENAME(city, is_active) VALUES('chicago',1)" in the SQL query.
     * insert ignore: A boolean denoting whether INSERT IGNORE needs to be used in place of the regular INSERT syntax.
 Default value is false.

-    This function returns 0 if the insert failed.
-If it returns a positive integer, the insert succeeded.
+    This functions returns a positive integer, the insert succeeded.
 If the table has an autoincremented field, then the newly inserted ID is returned.
-If it doesn't, then '1' is returned to signify 'true'.
+If it doesn't, then '0' is returned to signify 'true'.

 * Update: This function is updating rows in the table via the regular SQL UPDATE command.
 It takes the following arguments: